-The story of East Traverse Catholic Federal Credit Union begins in 1950, when a group of employees at Parts Manufacturing Company in Traverse City, received a federal charter to form a credit union for their company.
+The story of Traverse Catholic Federal Credit Union begins in 1950, when a group of employees at Parts Manufacturing Company in Traverse City, received a federal charter to form a credit union for their company.
 One employee, Lawrence Weber, and his wife, Ann, willingly took on the large responsibility of running the credit union out of their own home, receiving no compensation and working on their own time to keep the credit union running.
 In 1955, the manufacturing company became Mills Manufacturing Company and in turn, the credit union changed its name.
 Mills, however, was closed down in 1956, leaving the credit union without a home but full of members who desired to keep it alive.
 Lawrence and Ann, determined to find a home for their credit union, approached the Reverend Joseph Kohler of St. Francis Catholic Church about an affiliation to become a Catholic credit union.
 As the parishioners of St. Francis had been asking to form a credit union for their parish, the Weber’s timing could not have been better!
 Fr.
-Kohler agreed and received approval, allowing the credit union to open its doors under a new name on April 7, 1957 as East Traverse Catholic Federal Credit Union.
+Kohler agreed and received approval, allowing the credit union to open its doors under a new name on April 7, 1957 as East Traverse Catholic Federal Credit Union (ETCFCU).

-By 1960, East Traverse was becoming better known throughout the community.
+By 1960, ETCFCU was becoming better known throughout the community.
 Membership was growing and by 1963, plans were completed for a new office building on Cass Street in Traverse City.
 As the credit union moved to the new location in 1964, business continued to grow and contributed to reaching a milestone of $1 million in assets in 1965.
 The Webers continued to give of themselves and believed firmly in the philosophy of putting members first.
-As they claimed, “Determination and hard work is the key to success in any credit union … each member must be treated as an individual, not as an account number.”
+As they claimed, “Determination and hard work are the key to success in any credit union … each member must be treated as an individual, not as an account number.”

-In 1986, East Traverse had grown out of its offices and moved again to its present home on Veterans Drive.
+In 1986, ETCFCU had grown out of its offices and moved again to its present home on Veterans Drive.
 Here, it continued to grow steadily and reached its 40th anniversary in 1990.
 The next expansion took place in October of 1994, when ETCFCU merged with the members of Leelanau Catholic Credit Union.
 With the addition of accounts from Lake Leelanau, the assets of ETCFCU had then reached $22,882,775, with 6,456 members and a staff of 20 employees.

 In 2010, ETCFCU celebrated 60 years of serving its members, the parishioners of numerous Catholic parishes in Grand Traverse and Leelanau Counties, a membership of 7,290.
 A few years later, in December of 2014, CEO Leonard Classens retired after 40 years of service to the Credit Union and handed over the leadership reigns to Gregory Gurka.

-ETC will continue to serve its members with the same Catholic culture of caring, compassionate service, with God at its core.
-The only difference is that ETC will no longer turn any one person away based solely on his religion, and the future growth of the Credit Union will no longer be restricted.
+Traverse Catholic Federal Credit Union (TCFCU) will continue to serve its members with the same Catholic culture of caring, compassionate service, with God at its core.
+The only difference in expanding the charter is that TCFCU will no longer turn any one person away based solely on his or her religion, and the future growth of the Credit Union will no longer be restricted.

-ETCFCU looks forward to what lies ahead for its members as it continues a tradition of dedicated service to its family of members.
+TCFCU looks forward to what lies ahead for its members as it continues a tradition of dedicated service to its family of members.

 We appreciate your loyalty and trust and pledge our devotion and service to you.